-In a reversal from 2021, Global Equities posted negative returns in 2022, with a nearly 18% decline for the MSCI ACWI.
-Covid variants, supply chain issues, global inflation/interest rate expectations, and the war in Ukraine were all factors.
-US Equity returns marginally favored US Large Caps, with the S&P 500 outperforming the Russell 2000 index by 230 basis points in 2022.
-US Large Caps experienced a wide divergence in style returns; the Russell 1000 Value outperformed the Growth index by nearly 22%.
-Just two of the S&P 500's eleven sectors were positive in 2022, Energy (+66%) and Utilities (+1.6%).
-Developed International Equity performance fared relatively better despite the myriad of macro and geopolitical forces facing markets.
-While the MSCI EAFE still declined by 14%, this was better than domestic and emerging market equities.
+After a disappointing 2022, Global Equities rebounded sharply in 2023, with an approximately 22% increase for the MSCI ACWI.
+Declining inflation, a resilient economy, and declining interest rate expectations were contributing factors.
+US Equity returns favored US Large Caps, with the S&P 500 outperforming the Russell 2000 index by 936 basis points in 2023.
+US Large Caps experienced a wide divergence in style returns; the Russell 1000 Growth outperformed the Value index by over 31 percentage points (3100 basis points).
+Just two of the S&P 500's eleven sectors were negative in 2023, Energy (-1.3%) and Utilities (-7.1%).
+However, in 2022, these were the only two positive sectors.
+Developed International Equity lagged US Large Caps as economic growth has been more muted overseas and geopolitical forces continue to impact some regions.
+Despite this, the MSCI EAFE increased approximately 18% in 2023.
+Emerging Markets lagged their developed peers, with markets increasing approximately 10%.